The Members of

 Report on the Financial Statements

-We have audited the accompanying financial statements of Bajaj Healthcare Limited ('thecompany') which comprises Balance Sheet as at 31st March 2018 the Statementof Profit and Loss account Cash Flow Statement for the year then ended and a Summary ofsignificant accounting policies and other explanatory information (hereinafter referred to as "Financial Statements").
+We have audited the accompanying financial statements of Bajaj Healthcare Limited ("theCompany") which comprise the Balance Sheet as at March 31 2019 the Statement ofProfit and Loss and the Cash Flow for the year then ended and a summary of significantaccounting policies and other explanatory information (hereinafter referred to as "Financial Statements").

 Management's Responsibility for the Financial Statements

-The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation of these financial statementsthat gives true and fair view of the financial position financial performance and cashflows of the Company in accordance with the accounting principlesgenerally accepted in India including the Accounting Standards specified under section133 of the Act readwith Rule 7 of the Companies (Accounts) Rules2014.
-This responsibility also includes maintenance of adequate accountingrecords in accordance with the provision of the Act forsafeguarding of the assets of theCompany and for preventing and detecting frauds andother irregularities; selection and application of appropriate accounting policies; making judgements and estimates thatare reasonable and prudent; and design implementation and maintenance of adequateinternal financial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to thepreparation and presentation of the financial Statements that give a true and fair view and are free from materials misstatement whether due to fraud or error.
+The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese Financial Statements that give a true and fair view of the Financial PositionFinancial Performance and Cash Flows in accordance with the accounting principlesgenerally accepted in India including the Accounting Standards specified under section133 of the Act.
+This responsibility also includes maintenance of adequate accountingrecords in accordance with the provision of the Act for safeguarding the assets of theCompany and for preventing and detecting frauds and other irregularities; selection andapplication of the appropriate accounting policies; making judgements and estimates thatare reasonable and prudent; and design implementation and maintenance of adequateinternal financial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and fair presentationof the financial statements that give a true and fair view and are free from materialmisstatement whether due to fraud or error.

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 (the Order)issued bythe Central Government in terms of sub-section (11) of section 143 ofthe Act we give in the "Annexure A" a statement on the matters specified inparagraphs 3 and 4 of the said order.
+1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Act we give in the "Annexure A" a statement on the matters specified inparagraphs 3 and 4 of the Order.

 2. As required by Section 143(3) of the Act we report that:

-a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit.
+(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;

-b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.
+(b) In our opinion proper books of account as required by law have been kept by theCompany so far as appears from our examination of those books;

-b) In our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014.
+b) In our opinion the aforesaid financial statements comply with the accountingstandards specified under section 133 of the Act read with rule 7 of the Companies(Accounts) Rules 2014.

-c) On the basis of the written representations received from the directors as on 31stMarch 2018 and taken on record by the Board of Directors we report that none of thedirectors is disqualified as on 31st March 2018 from being appointed as a director in terms of section 164(2) of theAct;
+c) On the basis of written representations received from the directors as on March312019 taken on record by the Board of Directors none of the directors is disqualifiedas on March 312019 from being appointed as a director in terms of section 164(2) of theAct;

-e) With respect to the other matters to be included in the Auditor's Report inaccordance with rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given tous:
+e) With respect to the other matters to be included in the Auditor's Report inaccordance with Rules 11 of the Companies (Audit and Auditors) Rules 2014 as amended inour opinion and to the best of our information and according to the explanations given tous:

-ii.
-The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.
+ii) The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.

-iii.
-There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company for the year ended March 31 2019.
+iii) There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company for the year ended March 31 2019.

 For Paresh Rakesh & Associates

-a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets on the basis of available information.
+a) The Company has maintained proper records showing full particulars includingquantitative details and situation of Fixed Assets on the basis of available information.

 ii) In respect of its Inventories :

 a.
 According to the information's and explanation given to us Physical verification ofinventory has been conducted at reasonable intervals by the management.